Jonathan-KAB/ECommRepo/README.md

 # ECommRepo
-A repository specifically for my E-Commerce labs and final assignment submission
+A repository specifically for my E-Commerce final assignment submission